nishantkyal/machine-learning/projects/capstone/nishant_capstone_proposal.md

 ### Evaluation Metrics

 The project will be evaluated on accuracy achieved on genre classification.
 The best benchmark available is able to predict genres with an accuracy of 83.66%.
-The benchmark models listed above differ in feature set as well as models used to classify genres, but goal of this project will be to achieve comparable accuracy by using CNN and taking into account a larger feature set.
+The benchmark models listed above differ in feature set as well as models used to classify genres.
+The findings of the experiment will be compared to the benchmarks subjectively and I'll try to come up with reasons why a certain model performs better compared to others.

 ### Project Design